tef/ratking/README.md

 ## Algorithm notes

-- It pulls out a 'linear history' from each branch
+The merge is 'best effort':

-- It merges them by date
+- It pulls out a 'linear history' from each branch, i.e the first-parent of each commit
-- It then throws out any commits that would cause a conflict
+- It merges them by date, preserving the existing ordering of commits
-- It then creates the history
+- It then throws out any commits that would cause a conflict when merging

 ## Caveats